eyevinn-osaas/orchestration-gui/README.md

 Then copy the `.env.sample` file and name it `.env`, it will contain env variables:

-- `MONGODB_URI` - The mongodb connection string including credentials eg. `mongodb://user123:pass123@127.0.0.1:27017/agile-live-gui`
+- `MONGODB_URI` - The mongodb connection string including credentials eg. `mongodb://user123:pass123@127.0.0.1:27017/live-gui`

-- `AGILE_URL` - The URL to the Agile-live system controller REST API
+- `LIVE_URL` - The URL to the Ateliere Live system controller REST API
-- `AGILE_CREDENTIALS` - Credentials for the Agile-live system controller REST API
+- `LIVE_CREDENTIALS` - Credentials for the Ateliere Live system controller REST API

 - `NEXTAUTH_SECRET` - The secret used to encrypt the JWT Token
 - `NEXTAUTH_URL` - The base url for the service, eg. `http://localhost:3000`, used internally by NextAuth.